jentery/engl425/index.md

 *Prompt 3, Option 2*: Review *Monstress* for a Podcast or Video Channel

 Reviews are a very important genre of communication when it comes to contemporary fiction.
-They affect how works, including comics, are received, and they perform a kind of critical engagement that may address not only fandom and leisure but also literary, media, and cultural studies.
+They affect how works, including comics, are received, and they perform a kind of critical engagement that may address not only fandom and leisure but also comics studies in and around the academy.
 This prompt provides you with an opportunity to review *Monstress*, with this scenario in mind . . .

 Imagine you occasionally produce audio and video content for an online Canadian publication about comics and comics culture.
 It's June 2017, and one of the venue's editors has asked you to review *Awakening*, the first volume of *Monstress*.
 It's a relatively short review.
 They've given you no more than five minutes.
 They are also a bit behind on this one. *Awakening* was published in July 2016, and it collects issues 1-6 of *Monstress*, which was first published in late 2015.
 But you take the gig.

 Here are a few more important details about your audience and the venue: Your listeners and viewers care about comics, know a lot about them, and probably check the publication's feeds at least once a week.
 Your venue (again, a Canadian website) publishes podcasts and videos with news, features, interviews, and reviews related to comics, including comics written, illustrated, and/or published in North America.
-The venue wants to have its cake and eat it, too: to engage fans of comics as well as critics in literary, media, and cultural studies.
+The venue wants to have its cake and eat it, too: to engage fans of comics as well as critics in comics studies.
+(After all, fans may be professional critics, too.)
 Its editors do *not* want you tell their readers whether they should buy the first volume of *Monstress*, and the venue does *not* rate comics (on a scale of 1-10, or with thumbs up or down) in its video or audio.
 The editors want you to focus instead on what exactly *Monstress* contributes to contemporary comics, including what makes it unique, compelling, generic, and/or culturally relevant.

-Before you begin, you may want to give this hypothetical publication venue a name and, if you wish, a URL.
+Before you begin, you may want to give this hypothetical venue a name and, if you wish, a URL (without, of course, purchasing an actual domain).
 Just make sure neither is taken.
 Equally important, you should decide whether you wish to produce a video or audio review for this prompt.
 You should consider the conventions for each as well.
 In your video or audio, you will probably want to introduce yourself, identify the venue (the podcast or channel), and include an intro and outro of sorts.
 Feel free to address your listeners or viewers directly, too, if you'd like.

 Your review (five minutes) should:

 1. Describe the story or plot of *Monstress*, Vol. 1.
 Please note that your editor asked you to avoid spoilers, where possible.
 2. Describe the style and composition of *Monstress*: how, for instance, it frames images and communicates a story through words and images (or verbal and visual tracks).
 Here, you might recall our conversations on February 22nd.
 3. Describe what *Monstress* is doing with the genre of fantasy or horror.
 Which expectations does it meet?
 Which does it subvert or reject?
 Here, you might recall our conversations on February 1st, February 8th, and March 1st.
 Consider, for instance, that *Monstress* is set in the 1900s in an alternate matriarchal Asia.
 4. Note how the first volume of *Monstress* has been received to date (June 2017).
 Here, you might point to reviews in other venues, podcasts, and channels as well as commentary on social media, including Goodreads, StoryGraph, and the usual platforms.
-Just make sure they were published in or before June 2017.
+Just make sure they were published before July 2017.
 5. Communicate what exactly *Monstress* contributes to contemporary comics, including what makes it unique, compelling, generic, and/or culturally relevant.

-You are welcome to include *Monstress* in your video, if you wish.
+You are welcome to include panels and pages of *Monstress* in your video, if you wish.

-Once you've produced your audio or video review (five minutes), submit it as an attachment to the "Prompt 3" assignment in Brightspace (link coming soon).
+Once you've produced your audio or video review (five minutes), please submit it as an attachment to the "Prompt 3" assignment in Brightspace (link coming soon).
 MP3, WAV, MP4, MOV, and AVI formats are fine.
 If you relied on a script or notes for your audio or video review, then you may attach those as well in a PDF, DOCX, RTF, HTML, JPG, or PNG file.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your review: